 Having a criminal lawyer early can have a critical impact on what happens when you get arrested in Ontario.
 Your lawyer can advise you on what to tell the police, aim for the most favourable possible bail conditions, and help you build a strong defence.

 The words you say and the decisions you make after the arrest can have a critical impact on the outcome of your case.
-Having a criminal lawyer by your side early on can help avoid hurting your chances at bail and explore all available options to minimize the impact of criminal charges on your life.
+Having a criminal lawyer in Toronto by your side early on can help avoid hurting your chances at bail and explore all available options to minimize the impact of criminal charges on your life.

 Yes, under the Criminal Code of Canada, the police have the right to arrest someone without a warrant if they witness that person is committing an offence or have reasonable grounds to believe that a crime has been committed.